Fortr4n/LAM/README.md

 ## What You'll Find Here:

 - Code
-- Docs
+- Docs (when I get to it)
 - Comparisons of the R1 to the LAM we all know it could be.
-(Don't worry, we'll be gentle...ish).
+(Don't worry, we'll be gentle...ish and also when I get to it).

 ## Let's Hop to It!